harshaddpt/Problems_Solved/README.md

 # Problems Solved

-A collection of competitive programming problems solved by **Harshad**
+A collection of competitive programming problems solved by **Harshad D**

 ## 📚 Repository Overview